worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofile.md

 ##### **~ Endgame**

-My working thesis is that if enough people start thinking in terms of universal peace in their individual and community head-spaces, this will be enough to cause a series of [explosive percolation](https://www.wired.com/2015/08/new-laws-explain-fast-growing-networks-break/) events toward a global conversation about universal peace.
+My working thesis is that if enough people start thinking in terms of universal peace in their individual and community head-spaces, this will be enough to cause a series of <a href="https://www.wired.com/2015/08/new-laws-explain-fast-growing-networks-break/" target="_deafult">explosive percolation</a> events toward a global conversation about universal peace.

 ( Explosive percolation is not viral growth.
 By deliberately biasing the way we form world piece computer networks to favor local connectivity over global connectivity, we stand to induce a stepwise progression of explosive percolation, ultimately resulting in a singular universal peace process.
 At first however, The Universal Peace Computer will have a fragmented universal peace process, with a fragment corresponding to some community or region. )